j0serobles/UCF_Data_Bootcamp_Homework_1/README.md

   ![Category Stats](Images/CategoryStats.PNG)

   This worksheet has a pivot table that analyzes the starter table, counting how many campaigns were successful, failed, canceled, or are currently live per **category**.
-It also includes ate a stacked column pivot chart that can be filtered by country.
+It also includes a stacked column pivot chart that can be filtered by country.

   ## Subcategory Stats

   ![Subcategory Stats](Images/SubcategoryStats.PNG)

   This worksheet has a pivot table that analyzes the starter table, counting how many campaigns were successful, failed, canceled, or are currently live per **sub-category**.
-It also includes ate a stacked column pivot chart that can be filtered by country.
+It also includes a stacked column pivot chart that can be filtered by country.
 It also includes a stacked column pivot chart that can be filtered by country and parent-category.

   ## Outcomes Based on Launch Dates